The School Day & Meals

 School Meals

 The school is committed to encouraging a healthy lifestyle.
 We have regularly achieved the National Healthy Schools Status.
 School meals are cooked on the premises and are of a very high standard.
-Payment is made in advance, weekly on a Monday.
-Cash or cheques should be brought to school sealed in an envelope and marked with the child’s name, class and the amount contained.
+Payment is made in advance, via the Schoolcomms app.

 How much is a Primary school meal?

-The current price of a school meal is £2.05 per day.
-School meal cheques should be made payable to Stockton Borough Council.
-Payments will also be able to be made through the School Gateway app from Spring 2021.
+The current price of a school meal is £2.50 per day.
+Payments are to be made through the School Gateway app.

 How can I see if I am eligible for Free School Meals?